 If you’re from the local area, you may be familiar with Nottingham, but coming to university will still be a new experience for you.
 If you’re living at home while you study, make sure you still get involved in different activities, clubs and societies so that you feel part of university life.

-There are events especially for local students during Welcome Week and we have a specific Not in Halls group set up on Facebook for you to meet other local students studying at NTU.
+There are events especially for local students during Welcome Week and we have a specific Facebook group for students who are not living in Halls of Residence for you to meet other local students studying at NTU.

 Support right from the start

 Our Student Support Services team are here to make sure that you’re enjoying your time at NTU and making the most of student life.

 Every undergraduate student who joins NTU is matched with a CERT Student Mentor.
 Your CERT Student Mentor is a fellow student on your course in their second or final year.
 Their job is to help you to settle in and to answer any questions you may have about your course and life at NTU.

 You'll also meet our Freshers' team when you arrive.
 The team is made up of students in their second, their or fourth year here, whose job is to help you settle in.